MarcBoule/ImpromptuModular/README.md

 When NoteEcho is used after a sequencer, it is advisable to delay the clock signal going into NoteEcho (using a utility module), such that it arrives at the same time (or after) the notes produced by the sequencer.
 Usually only a few sample delays are sufficient.
 Since that sequencer is likely clocked by the same clock module, connecting the same clock source directly to NoteEcho would not allow it to sample the sequencer's outputs on the same clock edge, resulting in an extra clock cycle delay in the outputs.
 In the same line of reasoning, NoteEcho has a clock output signal, which can then be used in-sync with its GV/Gate outputs for processing further down the chain, if a clock signal is required.

 NoteEcho pairs particularly well with the [ProbKey](#prob-key) module, when using a low density setting on ProbKey.
 NoteEcho is well adapted to generative music, either controlling instrument VSTs through the VCV-Host module, or synth voices patched in Rack.
 For patched voices, the usual polyphonic ADSRs, oscillators, quantizers, etc. can easily be used down-chain of NoteEcho.
+An option in the right-click menu called "Filter out identical notes", when activated, allows a certain amount of redundant note elimination, to avoid multiply hitting the same note when delays interact with the incoming notes.

 Important: When using NoteEcho with any of the Impromptu sequencers, be sure to turn off the option "Retrigger gates on reset" in the sequencers, or else the first gate after a reset may not be registered by NoteEcho.

 ([Back to module list](#modules))